10 Best Golf Simulators For Home – 2023 Reviews & Buying Guide

 This simulator is compatible with the full Foresight Sports software suite including FSX Pro, FSX 2020 and FSX Play.
 It also can integrate with third-party solutions E6 CONNECT, GSPro, Awesome Golf, and Creative Golf.

 The GCQuad has direct-to-screen output so you can view your numbers without any separate device or software.
-It offers the optional add-ons Essential Putting Analysis (gives you detailed insight into every aspect of your putting) and Clubhead Measurement (unlocks additional club head data).
+The Clubhead Measurement add-on is now included with the GCQuad, and you can optionally get the Essential Putting Analysis add-on at extra cost.

 Room dimensions of at least 9 ft high x 12 ft wide x 16 ft deep are recommended.